Urtopia Carbon Joy Review | Light, Simple, and Lots of Fun

 This bike blends elements of a utility e-bike and a cruiser to create a cool, responsive, and highly maneuverable ride with lots of versatility.

-This light utility e-bike weighs in at just under 60 lbs, including its 5-lb battery, making it one of the most manageable bikes of its category that our team has reviewed—and one of the most agile.
-The brand also switched things up by adding a set of curved, cruiser-style handlebars to give the bike a relaxed vibe.
+Landing at just under 60 lbs on our scales, including its 5-lb battery, the Carbon Joy is one of the most conveniently-sized bikes of its style that our team has reviewed—and one of the most agile.

 We put the Carbon Joy through our series of standardized performance tests to gauge its speed and programming, its braking power, its climbing ability, and its range.
-See our full review below to find out how the bike performed and how it compares to similar utility e-bikes we’ve tested!
+See our full review below to find out how the bike performed and how it compares to similar e-bikes we’ve tested!

 Class 2 (throttle to 20 mph)